TheFlyingPiano99/HunJam2023_Growth/README.md

 # Growth
 ![image](https://github.com/user-attachments/assets/2c4a544e-c6ac-4bfe-85f6-c0f87dcb9781)
-**Growth** is a 3D platformer-puzzle game made in Unity  for **HunJam 2023**, where players must collect mystical **growth berries** to escape a series of trap-filled rooms.
+**Growth** is a 3D platformer-puzzle game made in Unity by **Gergő Haragos* and *Zoltán Simon* for **HunJam 2023**, where players must collect mystical **growth berries** to escape a series of trap-filled rooms.
 Each berry collected changes the player's scale, unlocking new paths and altering how the player interacts with the environment.

 ## 🎮 Gameplay Overview
 In **Growth**, players find themselves trapped in a mysterious facility of shifting rooms, floating platforms, and deadly hazards.
 To progress, the player must collect a set number of growth berries hidden throughout each level.
 These berries not only allow escape but also physically **alter the player's size**, creating dynamic platforming and puzzle-solving opportunities.